Monaka

 Monaka (最中) is a Japanese sweet made of azuki bean paste sandwiched between two thin crisp wafers made from mochi.
-The wafers can have the shape of a square, a triangle, or may be shaped like cherry blossoms, chrysanthemums, and so on.
+The wafers can have the shape of a square, a triangle, or may be shaped like cherry blossoms, chrysanthemums, local landmarks, daruma, or other good luck symbols.

+Monaka is a type of dessert—wagashi—which is served with tea.
+There are still many very famous monaka specialty stores in Japan.
 The azuki bean paste filling in monaka can contain sesame seeds, chestnuts, or rice cake (mochi).

+Modern variations

 Modern monaka can have an ice cream filling instead of azuki bean paste.
-Choco Monaka Jumbo is an ice cream product made with an ice cream and chocolate filling inside the traditional mochi wafers.
+Choco Monaka Jumbo is an ice cream dessert made with an ice cream and chocolate filling inside crispy mochi wafers.
 It was created in 1972 and is produced by Morinaga.

-Monaka is a type of dessert (wagashi) which is served with tea.
-There are still many very famous monaka specialty stores in Japan.